KnpLabs/KnpUserBundle/Resources/doc/index.md

 ```
 In order to use the built-in email functionality (confirmation of the account,
-resetting of the password), You must activate and configure the SwiftmailerBundle.
+resetting of the password), you must activate and configure the SwiftmailerBundle.
 ```

 ### Step 8: Update your database schema (ORM users)